 Assisted living care assists clients in a non-medical way.
 This care service assists with bathing, eating, grooming, or toileting.
 Other services may include meal preparation, laundry, and housekeeping.

-Assisted living care may also provide individuals with opportunities to socially interact with the people arounExplore the key differences between assisted living and nursing homes, helping you decide the best care for loved onesd them and promote a sense of belonging.
-These care facilities also aim to promote independence in individuals
+Assisted living care may also provide individuals with opportunities to socially interact with the people around.
+These care facilities aims to promote independence in individuals

 Nursing Home